What is the PRESTON PedalFest?

-Ensure you bike is in a roadworthy condition for the route, brakes are particularly important on the descents!
-Print the route card and description to bring with you.
-The route is well marked but this will act as a backup should a sign mysteriously disappear.
-It also has the emergency contact numbers on it.
+Ensure your bike is in a roadworthy condition for the route, brakes particularly important on the descents!
+Print a route card and description to bring with you.
+The route is well marked but this will act as back up and also has the emergency contact numbers on it.

-What do I need to do on the day?
+What do I need to do on the day?:

 Slower riders should start early to account for the extra time required to complete the distance and faster riders should start towards the end of the field to avoid early arrival at feed stops.
-Times range from 3 hours to 7 hours, so please start accordingly.
-You will need to register when you arrive.
-Registration will be open from 7.30am at Smithills School.
-At registration you will collect your timing chip and food stop wristband as well as any other information necessary on the morning of the event.
+Finish times can range from 3-7 hours, so please start accordingly.
+You will need to register when you arrive and registration will be open from 07:00am on Avenham Park.

 Once you have finished the ride a marshal will remove the timing chip from your forks.

-Are there Food Stops?
+Are there food stops?